 Looking at the concrete case shown in Figure 1, the two rulers are probably both inaccurate, and the brown ruler is more precise.
-A caliper for scientific or engineering work is likely to be both more precise and more accurate.
+Calipers for scientific or engineering work are likely to be both more precise and more accurate.
 Depending on the material with which the measuring device is made, it can become less accurate due to warping over time, but its precision would remain the same.
 For example, if the wooden ruler becomes waterlogged, it could become less accurate than the children’s height measuring stick but remain more precise.

 Figure 2 – Dry measuring cup versus liquid measuring cup

 Figure 2 shows two types of measuring cups.
 The glass measuring cup is usually used for liquids and has markings for 1/4 cup, 1/2 cup, etc. The metal measuring cup is designed to measure 1/2 cup of a dry ingredient like flour.
 I have four glass measuring cups and none of them is the same (I tested!).
 I also have 4 sets of measuring cups for dry ingredients.
-I have no idea which set is more accurate for a given measurement, but the glass measuring cups are clearly more precise because they have more gradations.
+I have no idea which set is more accurate for a given measurement, but the glass measuring cups are clearly more precise because they have more graduations.

 Just to make matters more complicated, English has yet another word: exactness.
 According to the American Heritage Dictionary, exact is:

 - Strictly and completely in accord with fact;